 When painting a big area, roll the almost dry roller in several directions along the dry edge, feathering out the paint to avoid lap lines.

 To finish a wall or ceiling panel, paint over the feathered edges and then continue painting.
 Apply the paint in the opposite way for the second coat.
-This crisscrossing application of paint greatly lowers (if not removes) the appearance of lap marks.
+This is called “cross-hatching”.

 Step Eight: Groove Textured Ceilings